voduytuan/Realtime-Logger/README.md

 ## Installation ##
-Required: Nodejs, port 8080 available on server (you can change in server.js sourcecode and client javascript)
+Required: Nodejs, port 8080 available on server (you can change in server.js sourcecode and client javascript) If not using localhost, you can change rooturl at socketserver/server.js, socketclient/index.html, pusher/WebSocketDebugger.php

+Start socket server with this: `> node socketserver/server.js` Open Log monitor in browser with URL: `http://localhost/realtimelogger/socketclient/index.html` (i assume that you put all directory in realtimelogger in www)
+Test push with `pusher/example.php`

 ## Persistent ##
 For the simplicity, database is not used here in this system.
 All data/packet send via web socket connections and there is no persistent storage in this system.
 If you refresh your Log Monitor page, all logs will be cleared.